vaadin/web-components/packages/grid-pro/README.md

 Commercial Vaadin Developer License 4.0 (CVDLv4).
 For license terms, see LICENSE.

 Vaadin collects development time usage statistics to improve this product.
-For details and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.
+For grid-pro and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.